What You Need To Know About A Pension Release

 Funds from your current scheme in the UK can be transferred to a QROPS with a pension release if you meet these criteria:

-- It must be an overseas scheme recognized by HMRC.3
+- It must be an overseas scheme recognised by HMRC.3

 - It is not accessible until you reach the age of retirement, which is usually 55.